 Because of the search algorithm described in "11.7.5 Standard Header Implementation" on page 137, you do not need to supply SUNWCCh versions of the replacement headers described in "11.7.3 Installing the Replacement Library" on page 136.
-However, if you run into some of the described problems, the recommended solution is to add example% ln -s utility utility.SUNWCCh utility, you would run the following command:
+However, if you run into some of the described problems, the recommended solution is to add symbolic links having the suffix .SUNWCCh for each of the unsuffixed headers.
+That is, for file utility, you would run the following command: